WHAT IS A PRICE CONTROLLED GOOD?

 - Price Control Inspection/Enforcement – The Belize Bureau of Standards is responsible for administering the provisions of the Supplies Control Act.
 Chapter 293 of the Laws of Belize R.E.
 2003 and related regulations.
 In this regard, inspectors conduct market surveillance activities at retail outlets to ensure compliance with the provisions of applicable regulations.
 Priority is given to the Supplies Control (Prices) Regulations and relevant Statutory Instruments.
 Violators identified are charged in the appropriate district courts with the support of the Belize Police Department.

 - Application of Belize Market Labels – Imported alcoholic beverages specified in the Supplies Control Act and related Statutory Instruments are required to carry a Belize Market Label issued by the Belize Bureau of Standards (Controller of Supplies) prior to sale or distribution.
-At present, these beverages include; Whiskey, Gin, Tequila, Vodka and Liqueurs.
+At present, these beverages include; Whiskey, Gin, Tequila, Vodka, Liqueurs, Imported Rum, Brandy and Cognac, and Bitters, inclusive of Jagermeister not of CARICOM Origin.
 BBS personnel work in conjunction with Belize Customs Department and Importers to process imported shipments to fulfill these requirements.
 Belize Market Label Brochure

 - Verification of Terms (Import Permits) – BBS inspectors conduct inspection activities at ports of entry or designated locations to ensure compliance with any terms or conditions placed on an approved permit.
 Such terms may relate to restrictions on the quantity/volume of products which may be imported, the specification of imported items or conditions placed on sale and distribution of the product.